sam-maverick/enhanced-messageme/README.md

 Because the CA certificate is embedded within the app assets, there is no need to install the CA in the Android system as a trusted user certificate.
 That would only be necessary if we were to use a browser to connect to https://ppserver-gen.localnet..., which is not the case. once you build the ppclient app, it will configure the certificate pinning via the android-manifest-https-traffic.js plugin.

-**Configuring the digital certificate for wrapping and unwrapping of the private pictures**
+**Configuring the key-pair for wrapping and unwrapping of the private pictures within the PP platform**

 This is as simple as